The Founder and CEO of Asian Debate League

 - Toledo College, A.A. in Business Administration

 Jessie Chen, the founder and the CEO of Taipei Debate Academy and Asian Debate League.
 She is a former high school English teacher who has successfully coached a debate team at Santee High School.
 Her former debate team has participated in the Global, UN Debate in 2008 for the first time, and has ranked 4th place.
 Then in 2009, the team ranked 2nd.
 For this success, L.A.
 Mayor Villaraigosa personally visited and awarded her students in 2008 and California Congressman Bessara personally visited her students in 2009.
 Jessie and her Santee students were interviewed by several media: L.A.
 Times, TV Channel 35 Los Angeles, and given scholarships to 2008 Victory Brief Summer Camp held at UCLA.
-Recently, in 2012, two of her Taipei Debate Academy students were awarded at the National Junior Forensics League.
-Jessie Chen is also a a published author with a Cum Laude in English Literature B.A. and and a former college instructional aid for California State University Los Angeles and Pasadena City College.
-In a nut shell, Jessie as the most competent and innovative English teacher in the United States is documented below as she holds the record highest score on PRAXIS Exam.
+Very first year she moved to Taiwan, in 2012, two of her Taipei Debate Academy students were awarded at the U.S. National Speech & Debate Association, and ever since the number of awards keeps growing exponentially every year.
+Jessie Chen is also a a published author with a Cum Laude in English Literature B.A. and Summa Cum Laude in in Teaching English M.A. from CSULA, and a former college instructional aid for California State University Los Angeles and Pasadena City College.
+In a nut shell, Jessie as the most competent and innovative English teacher in the United States is documented below as she holds the record highest score on PRAXIS (Teacher Competency) Exam.
+Jessie still holds her California English Teaching Credential.

 Debate and Speech Instructor

-- Bachelor of Arts Degrees in Economics, International Affairs, and Asia Studies at Western Kentucky University
+- B.A. in Economics, International Affairs, and Asia Studies at Western Kentucky University

-- Completing MA in Asia Studies at National Chengchi University
+- MA in Asia Studies at National Chengchi University

 Tyler has been involved with speech and debate for over a decade.
 Tyler’s love for debate is reflected in his passion for his current academic and career choices.
 Over the years, Tyler has volunteered for both his high school and college debate teams, providing research, judging, and helping coach a state champion team.
 He began his career as a high school policy debater in Kansas, where he focused on delving deep into both traditional policy and critical arguments.
 As a high school debater, he took top three in the state championship three consecutive times, and was part of the first two-person team from his school to break at the national NSDA tournament in modern history.
 At a prestigious invitational tournament in Kansas his senior year, Tyler was recruited by Western Kentucky University (WKU) to participate in the nation’s top Lincoln Douglas policy debate team.
 In college, he was part of the national championship team three times, and as a freshman was a novice national NFA LD co-champion, and was a PKD national LD co-champion as a junior.
 In speech, Tyler is well versed in extemp and impromptu.
 Throughout college, Tyler was also actively involved in journalism, being recognized by Columbia University and receiving multiple state championships for his work.
 With his debate skills, Tyler has applied this passion to researching the basic income concept, becoming the features editor for Basic Income Earth Network, and helping to co-found UBI Taiwan.
 In his role at UBI Taiwan, Tyler established and directed the first ever Basic Income Asia Pacific international conference, working with scholars from around the globe.
 He has recently become a research assistant for the U.S. State Department, providing reports on Artificial Intelligence’s status and trends in international affairs and law.
 Currently, Tyler is completing a Fulbright scholarship at National Chengchi University, where he is receiving a Master’s in Asia Studies, completing his dissertation on the basic income movement in Taiwan.
 Previously, Tyler has studied Mandarin Chinese in China, participating in several intensive language programs with the U.S. government.
 He used this knowledge to help teach Chinese to several middle and high school classrooms across Kentucky as a junior in college.